jbrenorv/DSA/leetcode/TopDPQuestions/README.md

 <details>
 <summary>Hint 2</summary>

-Yes!
 We need to check the cheaper stock in the subarray $prices[0..i-1]$.
 But how can we do that efficiently?
 </details>

 <details>